 Mario Muniz is an employee at PRIDE’s Ft.
 Bliss, TX Integrated Facilities Management contract.
-A veteran with a disability, Mario struggled to find a job after being laid off during his transition to civilian life.
-With the help of PRIDE Industries’ employment program for veterans, Mario was able to start a fulfilling new job at a military base, where he has the opportunity to help others like himself.
+A veteran with a disability, Mario struggled to find work after being laid off during his transition to civilian life.
+With the help of PRIDE Industries’ employment veterans programs, Mario was soon able to start a fulfilling new job at a military base, where he has the opportunity to help others like himself.

 Mario served in the U.S. Army from 1971 to 1973 as a Staff Sergeant, including a tour in South Vietnam.
 He concurrently served in the Texas National Guard from 1973 to 1990.
 As a result of his service, Mario developed multiple disabilities, including major depressive disorder, bilateral sensorineural hearing loss, personality disorder and left lower extremity radiculopathy (mechanical compression of a nerve root).